 Depending on the model, in order to activate the device you generally pull out a pin, squeeze it, or press a button.
 They can be battery operated or gas powered and are audio based, i.e. they emit a very loud and unpleasant sound when activated.

 Whilst these devices are useful to carry around, they are very much aimed at one kind of safety risk and do not cover the full range of situations that a surveyor may encounter on site.
 In addition to personal attack, risks also include injury, illness or even becoming lost if working in a remote area (…if your sense of direction is anything like mine, you don’t have to be in a remote area to lose track of where you are!).

 Personal safety devices linked to an operating centre:

 These devices are varied in their operating capabilities and functionality, but essentially they provide a means of swiftly alerting a ‘call centre’ when something goes wrong.
 The surveyor is supplied with a simple device that can be worn about the person in a number of different ways, for example, on a cord around the neck, attached to a belt or attached to a keyring.

 A few devices operate an amber/pre-set alert system whereby in advance of the survey, the surveyor records their location, activity and the time that they expect to have completed the activity.
-If the alert is not disabled by the expected time of completion, an operator is notified and a red alert procedure is implemented – the alert can be altered as you go along, so if the survey is taking longer than expected, you can amend the anticipated finish time accordingly.
+If the alert is not disabled by the expected time of completion, an operator is notified and a red alert procedure is implemented – the alert can be altered as the surveyor goes along, so if the survey is taking longer than expected, the anticipated finish time can be amended accordingly.

 Some devices have the capability to alert an operator when the device has stopped moving for a certain amount of time.
 This is intended to cover situations where surveyors may be too badly injured to raise the alarm by themselves.